CodeMaster7000/Back-to-School/README.md

 # Back-to-School
 A back to school poster, coded in HTML and CSS.
-To all of you school children in the UK and other countries, hope you have a happy return to the classroom!
+For the past month or two, spending time on phones planes and trains may have been the norm.
+But with the arrival of September, I would like to wish you school children across the UK a happy return to the classroom!